 EDUROAM (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.
 EDUROAM allows people with accounts from participating institutions to obtain Internet connectivity across campuses at participating institutions by simply opening their laptop or other wireless device and finding the EDUROAM SSID.

-This means anyone with a Williams College e-mail address can connect to free WiFi at any other campus or organization that participates in EDUROAM.
-Over 100 different institutions offer this in the United States, and over 5000 offer this internationally.
+This means anyone with a Williams College e-mail address can connect to free WiFi at other campuses or organizations which participate in EDUROAM and visitors from participating schools can connect to the eduroam WiFi while at Williams.
+Over 900 colleges, universities, and research facilities in the United States offer this in the United States, and is available in over 100 countries at over 5000 locations internationally.

 How do I connect when I’m visiting other institutions?

-If you are at another campus that offers EDUROAM you will simply need to choose the EDUROAM SSID on their wireless network and authenticate using your unix user ID in e-mail address form (example [email protected]).
-NOTE – This is different than how you connect at Williams where you only provide your Unix ID alone.
-Their server does not see your credentials – it passes them directly to Williams.
+If you are at another campus that offers EDUROAM you will simply need to choose the EDUROAM SSID on their wireless network and authenticate with the Williams email address (e.g. [email protected]) and email password.
+NOTE – Their server does not see your credentials – it passes them directly to Williams.